shaneyvincent/Giterdun/READBMJ.md

-"This Brandon, Your game is really dope!"
+"This Brandon, Your game is really dope!!"